jonathanbff/Machine-Learning---lecters/README.md

 # Machine-Learning---lecters
-I'm using this repository to teach some students some concepts of machine learning from scratch
+I'm using this repository to teach students from high school some concepts of machine learning from scratch.

+Fell free to use the material as you wish.